ChechoAlba/data-engineering-coding-challenge/README.md

 Please also include a description how to set up and reproduce the environment required to run the solution.

 Finally, email join@weave.bio with 1) the link to your solution repo and 2) your resume

+## Solution
+set the parameters to neo4j in the def connection of the operations.py Execute the py file with the neo4j started